Carbonation and Alcohol

 The "alcohol content" of your final brew will be determined by how much sugar you start out with in your original juice.
 If you want to have a higher alcohol content, you will need to add more sugar at the beginning of the fermenting (alcohol making) process.
 How will you know if you need to add more sugar?
 Without some more complicated equipment (and calculations), you actually will not be able to measure the potential for alcohol production of your juice, or the exact alcohol content of your brew.
 The amount of sugar in any given batch of apple juice can vary widely, year to year and crop to crop.
 Rule of thumb is if you add no extra sugar (i.e. sugar that was not originally in the juice, like brown sugar, honey, frozen apple concentrate) you will end up with a cider around 3.5-4.5% alcohol.
 If you add 1/4 (12oz) can of frozen apple juice concentrate to your gallon of cider, you can (no pun) bring this up to about 5-6%.
 Add another 1/2 cup of brown sugar to all of this, and you can see around 7 - 8% (yeeowza!).
 If you add any more than that, you are about to make apple wine.
 This happens when the yeast make so much alcohol that the can't survive in the toxic soup and they die off.
 (If you want to make apple wine, use the Lavlin EC-1118 yeast, as it can survive to ~13% alcohol content or so...but this is a cider site so you will need to look elsewhere for help with that).
+For cider, we are going to use an ale yeast, like Nottingham.
+Yes, there are "cider" yeasts, but aside from the White Labs 775 I don't know too many folks that swear by them.
+Lots of folks on the forumns like Nottingham.
 If it is important for you to know exactly how much alcohol is in your hard cider, visit one of the cider forums in the links section to learn how to use a hydrometer and what you need to measure.

 Tiny Little Bubbles.
 The Basics of Carbonation